 If you have ongoing work, such as handling customer support in a call center with consumers who speak an array of languages, you need a linguist.
 Or perhaps your company has offices throughout the world and your human resources department needs to work with your global workforce.
-Translators and interpreters are not just helpful in these instances; they’re necessary.
+A translation company working with translators and interpreters is not just helpful in these instances; it’s a necessity!

 Let’s say you are hosting a series of seminars and conferences and need an American Sign Language interpreter to communicate with hearing-impaired people in the audience.
 This is an instance where a freelance interpreter would be incredibly useful.

 There’s a broad need for language support in every business.
-From time to time, lawyers and doctors might need assistance from translators and interpreters, too.
+From time to time, lawyers and doctors might need assistance from translators and interpretation services, too.